jecki/DHParser/documentation_src/manuals/05_testing.rst

    As of Version 1.7 DHParser's testing framework has no support for testing errors.
 This may change with future versions.

-2. Testing of data-stages in which the data is not compositional, any more in the sense that you could test isolated pieces of code (without context) and still receive meaningful results.
+2. Testing of data-stages in which the data is not compositional, anymore, in the sense that you could test isolated pieces of code (without context) and still receive meaningful results.

-   This assumption which is true for parsing of context-free grammars (save for the use of lookahead and lookbehind-parsers for which DHParsers testing-framework offers some workarounds, though), might not be true for later processing stages, any more.
+   This assumption which is true for parsing of context-free grammars (save for the use of lookahead and lookbehind-parsers for which DHParsers testing-framework offers some workarounds, though), might not be true for later processing stages, anymore.
-   The assumption context-independence is baked into DHParser's testing-framework and will therefore not change in the future.
+   The assumption of context-independence is baked into DHParser's testing-framework and will therefore not change in the future.

 Therefore, we will illustrate how conventional unit-testing works.